ReflectCxx/ReflectionTemplateLibrary-CPP/README.md

 cmake --build .
 ```

-Run the **CxxRTLTestApplication** binary generated in the `../bin` folder. *(Tested MSVC-19, GCC-14 & Clang-19)*
+Run the RTLTestRunApp or RTLBenchmarkApp binaries generated in the ../bin directory.
+(Tested with MSVC 19, GCC 14, and Clang 19)
-* See `CxxTestRegistration/src/MyReflectionTests/` for introductory type registration & reflective programming examples.
+* See CxxTestRegistration/src/MyReflectionTests/ for introductory examples of type registration and reflective programming.
-* See `CxxRTLTestApplication/src` for detailed test cases.
+* See RTLTestRunApp/src for detailed test cases.
+* See RTLBenchmarkApp/src for benchmarking implementations.
+* Run run_benchmarks.sh to perform automated benchmarking, from micro-level tests to scaled workloads.

 ## Contributions

 Contributions welcome!
 Report bugs, request features, or submit PRs on GitHub.